 The Company records a loss with respect to an insurance guaranty upon a payment default by the issuer of the insured obligation (a payment default is generally considered the incident which gives rise to a claim under the Company's insurance policies and triggers loss recognition relating to the incident).
+The Company may also establish a reserve component for incurred but not reported claims ("IBNR").
 The loss recorded by the Company represents its best estimate of the present value of its ultimate claim payments under the policy, net of its best estimate of the present value of any recoveries from salvage or subrogation rights under the policy.
 The Company's liability for losses reported on the accompanying statements of admitted assets, liabilities and surplus (and also known as "loss reserves" "reserves for unpaid losses", "case reserves", or "case basis reserves") represents the present value of the Company's estimated ultimate losses that remain unpaid at the balance sheet date with respect to policies meeting the aforementioned criteria for loss recognition.
 Loss adjustment expenses ("LAE") are recorded by the Company in regard to insurance guaranties when costs are incurred or expected to be incurred to remediate probable losses under its policies.
-Accordingly, LAE may be recorded on policies for which claims have been paid or losses have been recorded but may be incurred in the future.
+Accordingly, LAE may be recorded on policies for which claims have been paid or losses have been recognized, as well as on policies where no claim payments have been made or losses have been recorded but may be incurred in the future.
 LAE represents the estimated ultimate cost of remediating losses or potential losses under policies.
 The Company does not discount LAE.